 The mcptools config file should be valid .json with an entry mcpServers.

-That entry should contain named elements, each with at least a command
+That entry should contain named elements, each configuring either a local

 For example, to configure mcp_tools() with GitHub's official MCP Server